CastleAf/Mind-Mapping-in-VR-Frontend/README.md

 # Mind Mapping in VR - Front End

-This application runs as the frontend part of the Mind Mapping in VR whole application.
+This application serves as the frontend part of the Mind Mapping in VR whole application.

 ## Build Setup